HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

-## TRAIL STOP OF 2

 ### Test Eighteen
-* Sell when the price hits the middle line of the 1std VWAP
+* Sell when the price hits the upper line of the 20p 2std bollinger
 * Trailing Stop is -2 points
 * Results:
 ```